JAlcocerT/JAlcocerT/content/blog/entrep-socialmedia.md

 There are **people *(marketers)* doing cool things** with marketing agencies.

-They are implementing CRMs like `https://www.gohighlevel.com/`
+They are implementing CRMs like GHL: `https://www.gohighlevel.com/`

 > Building The Digital Marketing Engine